susan-gautam/N8N_Templates/Meta_Multipage_posting (Web portal)/Readme.md

-# Multipage Poster Generator (Webhook) – n8n Template
+# Multipage Posting using Web Portal (Webhook): n8n Template

 This workflow generates or processes multiple poster pages triggered by an incoming webhook request.